life and works

 Comparaison de la musique italienne et de la Musique française

-the full-term of the contract with Clermont was not reached for
+the full-term of the contract with Clermont was not reached because

-J.-Philippe is appointed organ-player at the Jesuit Collège
+J.-Philippe was appointed organ-player at the Jesuit Collège

-Louis-le-Grand, in the rue Saint-Jacques, and at the Fathers of
+Louis-le-Grand, in rue Saint-Jacques, and at the Fathers of Mercy's,

-Mercy's, rue du Chaume.
-Jean-Philippe is in touch with Louis Marchand,
+rue du Chaume.
+Jean-Philippe was in touch with Louis Marchand,

 the first French organist of his time.

-September, J.-Philippe competes for the organ of La Madeleine
+September, J.-Philippe applied for the organ of La Madeleine en

-en Cité, obtains it, but never takes up the post.
+Cité, he succeeded but didn't took up the position.
 Probably not

 to have to give up his two other organs.